Melamchi Water Supply Project

 Melamchi Water Supply Project (MWSP) is a project to supply drinking water to Kathmandu Valley by diverting 170000000 l of water per day.
-The project started in November of 1998 and completed in April of 2021.
+The project started in November 1998 and completed in April 2021.
 The intake of this project is located in Melamchi, Nepal.
 Ministry of Physical Infrastructure and Transport (Nepal) is the executing agency for the Project and Melamchi Water Supply Development Board is the implementing agency.

 This project was mainly financed by Japan and the Asian Development Bank.
 About 57% of the project cost was loan, 16% was grant and 26% was financed by the Nepalese government.

 Project description

 The intake of the project lies in the Melamchi valley in the gorge below Ghwakan, just upstream of the confluence of Melamchi River and Ribarma Khola.
 The main structure is the diversion weir, river-training structures, and sediment exclusion basin.
 A gravity concrete weir is 5 to 7 m high with the crest at an elevation of 1,425 m asl.
 The control system and the sediment exclusion basin have a design capacity of 6 m3/s.
 The sediment exclusion basins are double-chambered with a length of 80 m each.

-The tunnel intake is at an elevation of about 416.05 m and the outlet is about 1,408 m asl.
+The tunnel intake is at an elevation of about 1,416.05 m and the outlet is about 1,408 m asl.

 The length of the tunnel from the intake to the water purification facilities in Kathmandu Valley at Sundarijal is about 26 km.
 The tunnel is longest water supply tunnel of South-Asia and second longest water supply tunnel in Asia.
 The tunnel is being excavated from Adits at Ambathan, Gyalthum, Sindhu, and Sundarijal Waterfall.
 The diversion flow of 6 m3/s.
 The tunnel has a cross-sectional area of 12.7 m2 and lined with shotcrete in most of the section; concrete lining is done only in the weak rock formation.
 The tunnel is excavated by drill and blast method.
 The geology of the areas consists mainly of gneiss with mica schist and laminated quartzite.

 The distribution work has nine service reservoirs at various locations in the Kathmandu (Mahankalchaur, Bansbari, Paani Pokhari, Balaju, Khumaltar, Arubari, Tigni, Katunje and Kritipur).
 The water from Sundarijal to Service Reservoir is supplied by a Bulk Distribution System (BDS).
 The distribution to households is done by a network of pipes about 670 km long.
 About 540 km of sewerage network will also be upgraded in this project.